ThinleyN/ThinleyN/README.md

 Kanye quote of the day
 ---
-We are here to complete the revolution.
-We are building the future
+We all self-conscious.
+I&#39;m just the first to admit it.